 You’ve chosen a great location if you’re looking to go backpacking in Hawaii.
-As with all backpacking trips, backpacking Hawaii is not a venture that you should jump into without some essential planning and prior knowledge of what you are hoping to do.
+As with all backpacking trips, backpacking in Hawaii is not a venture that you should jump into without some essential planning and prior knowledge of what you are hoping to do.

 Hawaii itself comprises 100 islands, and some of these islands are more backpacker-friendly than others.
 There are eight main islands, with six that are open to visitors and allow backpacking.
-Before travelling to any of these, some things to keep in mind are:
+Before traveling to any of these, some things to keep in mind are:

 - How much time do you have to spend on the island?

 - What activities do you want to include in your backpacking trip?

 - Which island do you want to travel to?